-However, should a DALI master, e.g. DG/S 8.1, only send broadcast telegrams, i.e., telegrams that can be received by all DALI slaves, the internal slaves can only by controlled simultaneously.
+However, should a DALI master only send broadcast telegrams, i.e., telegrams that can be received by all DALI slaves, the internal slaves can only by controlled simultaneously.
 In such cases control of an individual DALI slave, e.g. RGB colour control is not possible.

-The DG/S 1.1 as well as the group-orientated DG/S 1.16.1 recognises each individual DALI slave in the DALI device and can monitor each of them individually or control them in a freely programmable lighting group.
+The group-oriented Gateway recognises each individual DALI slave in the DALI device and can monitor each of them individually or control them in a freely programmable lighting group.
 In this way desired lighting effects can be controlled, e.g. with a DALI-RGB converter where the colour controls for red, green and blue are integrated.